Semistable reduction of modular curves associated with maximal subgroups in prime level: Non-split Cartan structures

 \end{theo}

-\begin{proof} After Theorem~\ref{NS}, what remains to do is to take the quotient of $\overline{\cal M} ({\cal P}, \Gamma_{ns}) (p)^{\mathrm{st}}$ by the Galois group $G$ of ${\cal P}$.
+\begin{proof} After Theorem~\ref{NS}, what remains to do is, assuming ${\cal P}$ is Galois with Galois group $G$, to take the quotient of $\overline{\cal M} ({\cal P}, \Gamma_{ns}) (p)^{\mathrm{st}}$ by $G$.
 The stabilizers in $G$ have order $1, 2, 3, 4$ or $6$, hence are prime to $p$, so the only thing to watch out is what happens on the locus of extra-automorphisms, that is, on Drinfeld components associated with supersingular $j$ invariants equal to $1728$ or $0$.
 It then follows from Section~\ref{0-1728} that the exceptional automorphism $[i]$ (respectively, $[\zeta ]$) maps the parameters $\alpha$ and $\beta$ to $i\alpha$ and $i\beta$ (respectively, $\zeta \alpha$ and $\zeta \beta$).
 Keeping track of those transformations through the computations of equations~(\ref{4.3.2}) to~(\ref{4.3.5}) shows that equations for the relevant quotients Drinfeld components have shape as given in~(\ref{DrinfeldXns}). $\Box$ \end{proof}